jimploof/JobSearch/README.md

 - [ ] remove default values from powershell script and put in config file
 - [ ] switch dice api payload to JSON for consistency
 - [ ] put html rgb values in configuration file to allow for custom colored tables
+- [ ] add option to exclude jobs you have already applied for possibly by using job id number or some other means